tolavolaoke/sg-project-2/README.md

 # Sparta Global Webdev4 Project 2: Movies and Reviews

 ## Synopsis
 This project uses a rMVC approach and utilises HTTP requests.
-It allows the creation of new users and also updates the database so the user can add their favourite movies.
+It allows the creation of new movies and reviews and also updates the database so the user can add, delete, edit their favourite movies and only create reviews.

 ## Motivation